jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ### """Attackability"""
 Alongside [[Lecture 17 - Security in Distributed Systems#Distributed Systems - Coordination Classes and Attackability|vulnerabilities previously mentioned,]] communication-level issues can be broadly grouped as:
 - **Timing Based**
-	- This spans the following:
 	- Message omission
 	- Early/delayed/out-of-order messaging
 	- Crashes and DoS attacks
-			- These fit here as they typically manifest as disruptions of the *timely delivery *
+		- These fit here as they typically manifest as disruptions of the *timely delivery of messages* by obstructing access to communication channels/resources.
+- **Value/Information Based**
+	- Spoofing attacks
+	- Mimicking
+	- Duplication
+	- Information leakage, such as:
+		- Covert Channel Attacks
+		- Side Channel Attacks
+		- Content Manipulation Attacks

+Regarding Value/Information-based attacks - the manipulation of message contents is a form of Byzantine behaviour, and such attacks are only viable if a set of resources exchange messages to build a global view of the system.

+As distributed systems primarily rely on message passing to deliver both data and to coordinate, disruptions/perturbations are grouped at the *message delivery* level.
+Such terminology is deliberately used to refer to issues, as anomalous operations can be a problem with dependability (if randomly occurring) or security (if from malicious intent).